 As you work the dough, flip it over a few times to ensure each side gets a thorough coating of olive oil.

-It’s ok if your dough doesn’t quite reach the edges.
-But the dough should come pretty close without too much fuss.
+It’s fine if your dough doesn’t quite reach the edges.
+However, the dough should come pretty close without too much fuss.

 Spread your fingers wide and press into the dough, creating a dimpled surface.
 You don’t want to poke holes into the dough, just push enough to create little indentations.
 These indentations give focaccia its unique texture and allow the olive oil to pool.

 Cover and let rise until it doubles in size again, about 1 to 2 hours.